cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 cannot equal 0.

 ~~~
-  derive_interpolating_value(x_i, L):
+  derive_interpolating_value(L, x_i):

   Inputs:
+  - L, the list of x-coordinates, each a NonZeroScalar.
   - x_i, an x-coordinate contained in L, a NonZeroScalar.
-  - L, the set of x-coordinates, each a NonZeroScalar.

   Outputs:
   - value, a Scalar.